Pablo Hasel: Spanish police arrest rapper | DW | 16.02.2021

 Dozens of Spanish police stormed a university in the northeastern town of Lleida and detained rapper Pablo Hasel on Tuesday.

-Hasel had barricaded himself inside the university with dozens of supporters the day before in a bid to avoid jail.
+Hasel had barricaded himself inside the university with around 50 supporters the day before in a bid to avoid jail.

 A court sentenced him in 2018 to nine months over the content song lyrics and tweets that prosecutors said glorified terrorism and insulted royalty.